Hanson-Wang-chn/Sweep-Annotator/README.md

 4. **Save Frequently**: Use "Save Annotations" regularly to avoid losing work

-5. **Overlap Frames**: Use overlap when segments have transitional frames that belong to both

-6. **Visual Verification**: After clicking points, verify the visualization matches your intent
+5. **Visual Verification**: After clicking points, verify the visualization matches your intent

-7. **Segment Deletion**: Use the index-based deletion interface to safely remove multiple segments at once
+6. **Segment Deletion**: Use the index-based deletion interface to safely remove multiple segments at once

+7. **Primitives Visualization**: Use the visualization tool to test and verify primitive strings

+8. **Snapshots**: Save important frames as reference images using the Snapshot button

 ## Troubleshooting